 Routine screening for gestational diabetes

 - Follow-up glucose tolerance testing.
-You'll fast overnight, then have your blood sugar level measured.
-Then you'll drink another sweet solution — this one containing a higher concentration of glucose — and your blood sugar level will be checked every hour for three hours.
-If at least two of the blood sugar readings are higher than normal, you'll be diagnosed with gestational diabetes.
+This test is similar to the initial test — except the sweet solution will have even more sugar and your blood sugar will be checked every hour for three hours.
+If at least two of the blood sugar readings are higher than expected, you'll be diagnosed with gestational diabetes.

 Your doctor will check your blood sugar after delivery and again in six to 12 weeks to make sure that your level has returned to normal.
 If your tests are normal — and most are — you'll need to have your diabetes risk assessed at least every three years.